 Dr. Kiritsis may prescribe physical therapy, where the problems that are causing your symptoms will be evaluated and treated.
 Stretching and strengthening exercises may be used in combination with a knee brace, kneecap taping, or shoe inserts to improve muscle balance and joint alignment of the hip and lower limb.
-Your physical therapist will probably ask you about your sport activities and may give you tips on your warm up and training schedule, footwear, and choices of terrain.
+Your physical therapist will probably ask you about your sports activities and may give you tips on your warm-up and training schedule, footwear, and choices of terrain.

 If your symptoms continue, Dr. Kiritsis may suggest an injection of cortisone into the bursa.
-Cortisone is a powerful anti-inflammatory medication that may help reduce the inflammation and take away the pain.
+Cortisone is a powerful anti-inflammatory medication that may help reduce inflammation and take away pain.